 Catherine of Aragon was born on 16 December 1485.
 She was the daughter of Ferdinand of Aragon and Isabella of Castile.
-Like most upper class girls at that time Catherine was highly educated.
-As an adult she was very erudite.
-Because of her learning she was admired by scholars like Erasmus and Juan Luis Vives.
-Meanwhile when she was still a child it was decided that she should marry Prince Arthur, son of King Henry VII when they were both old enough.
-(It was normal at that time for upper class parents to arrange marriages for their children).
+Like most upper-class girls at that time, Catherine was highly educated.
+As an adult, she was very erudite.
+Because of her learning, she was admired by scholars like Erasmus and Juan Luis Vives.
+Meanwhile, when she was still a child it was decided that she should marry Prince Arthur, son of King Henry VII when they were both old enough.
+(It was normal at that time for upper-class parents to arrange marriages for their children).
 Catherine married Arthur in London on 14 November 1501.
-Catherine later claimed the marriage was never consumated.
-At any rate Arthur died on 2 April 1502.
+Catherine later claimed the marriage was never consummated.
+At any rate, Arthur died on 2 April 1502.
 He was only 15 years old.

-Henry VII and Catherine's parents then decided that Catherine should marry Arthur's younger brother Henry.
-Normally Henry would not have been allowed to marry his brothers widow.
+Catherine married Arthur's younger brother Henry.
+Normally Henry would not have been allowed to marry his brother's widow.
 He was given a special dispensation from the Pope to do so.
-However Catherine did not marry Henry VIII until 11 June 1509.
+Catherine married Henry VIII on 11 June 1509.

 A Brief Biography of Catherine the Great